Chart Color Schemes

 Landsborough demonstrates above-average health outcomes.

 The prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 51% of the total population (~10,978 people) has private health cover, slightly lower than the average SA2 area.
+Private health cover rate is approximately 51% of the total population (~10,978 people), slightly lagging behind the average SA2 area.
 Mental health issues and asthma are the most common medical conditions in the area, impacting 8.6 and 7.4% of residents respectively.
 71.6% of residents declare themselves completely clear of medical ailments, compared to 66.4% across Rest of Qld.
-The area has 11.3% of residents aged 65 and over (2,427 people), lower than the 20.1% in Rest of Qld.
+The area has 11.3% of residents aged 65 and over (2,427 people), which is lower than the 20.1% in Rest of Qld.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health